 - Temporary (Session) Cookies: We use session cookies for technical purposes such as improving navigation through our site.
 These cookies let our server know that you are continuing a visit to our site.
 The "session" cookie is not permanently stored on your computer.
 The cookie and the information about your visit are automatically destroyed shortly after you close your browser to end the session.
 The OMB Memo 10-22 Guidance defines our use of session cookies as "Usage Tier 1-Single Session."
 The policy says, "This tier encompasses any use of single session Web measurement and customization technologies."

-- Persistent Cookies: We use persistent cookies to enable Google Analytics to differentiate between new and returning NHGRI visitors.
+- Persistent Cookies: We use persistent cookies to enable Google Analytics and Alexa to differentiate between new and returning NHGRI visitors.
 The OMB Memo M-10-22 Guidance allows Federal agencies to use persistent cookies, which remain on your computer between visits to a website until they expire.
 The Guidance defines our use of persistent cookies as "Usage Tier 2 - Multi-session without Personally Identifiable Information (PII)."
 The policy says, "This tier encompasses any use of multi-session Web measurement and customization technologies when no PII is collected."

 Opting Out/Disabling Cookies